Introduction: key performance indicators for directories

 - Marketing channel analysis: Monitor where and how competitors promote their directories.

-Tools like SimilarWeb, SEMrush, and Ahrefs can provide valuable competitive intelligence on traffic, keywords, and digital marketing activities.
+Tools like SimilarWeb, SEMrush, and Ahrefs give you useful competitive intelligence on traffic, keywords, and digital marketing activities.

-Quick Tip: Create a “mystery shopper” program where team members regularly list businesses on competitor directories and document the experience.
-This provides firsthand insight into the competitor’s business onboarding process, communication, and service quality.
+Quick Tip: Set up a “mystery shopper” program where team members regularly list businesses on competitor directories and document the experience.
+This gives you firsthand insight into a competitor’s onboarding process, communication, and service quality.

-Regularly update your competitive benchmarking data, ideally quarterly, to track how the field is evolving and how your position is changing over time.
+Update your competitive benchmarking data regularly, ideally quarterly, so you can track how the field is evolving and how your position is changing.

 Did you know?
-According to The University of Alabama’s Institute of Data and Analytics, directories that conduct regular competitive benchmarking are 2.5 times more likely to implement successful feature innovations than those that focus solely on internal metrics.
+According to The University of Alabama’s Institute of Data and Analytics, directories that run regular competitive benchmarking are 2.5 times more likely to implement successful feature innovations than those that focus only on internal metrics.

 Use your benchmarking data to identify your directory’s competitive advantages and disadvantages: